asyncaditya/magic8/README.md

 # Magic Ball 8
-> Ask it a Question and it will reveal to you the Unknown.
+> Ask it any Question and it will reveal to you the Unknown.

 ### Concepts Utilised
 1. Conditional Statements